evancummings/basil/README.md

 Points to note:

-1. The fields to be validated are wrapped in a Panel named myForm
+1. The fields to be validated are wrapped in a `Panel` named `myForm`
-2. The Textbox txtName has a data-required="true" to force user input
+2. The `Textbox` `txtName` has a `data-required="true"` to force user input
-3. The Textbox txtEmail has both a data-required="true" and a data-type="email", forcing user input as well as enforcing proper email formatting
+3. The `Textbox` `txtEmail` has both a `data-required="true"` and a `data-type="email"`, forcing user input as well as enforcing proper email formatting

-That's all there is to the front-end, let's now look at how this works when btnSubmit is clicked.
+That's all there is to the front-end, let's now look at how this works when `btnSubmit` is clicked.

 The server-side click event is as follows: